thethmuu-dev/meal_diary/README.md

 This application can do the job of recording those and setting a goal and comparing the ideal amount and real amount of consument of a person.
 By this way, people can have a better overview their meal habits and can have a better control over them.

-Then, they can share their each meal for other people to let their friends know how they are trying to improve their health by taking care of eating habits.
+Then, they can share their each meal with other people to let their friends know how they are trying to improve their health by taking care of eating habits.

 ### Concept